pointless-lang/pointless/site/pages/language/printing-and-input/index.md

 ---
 title: "Language Reference: Printing and User Input"
-summary: Print values and get user input in the console
+subtitle: Print values and get user input in the console
 ---

 While in-depth coverage of built-in functions is left to the